piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

+= 3.1 =

+**Note: Template changes were made, this may break your styling.**

+* By popular demand the 'Quantity' column is back in the template.

 = 3.0.6 =

 * Fixed the known issue where the print button stopped working becuse of SSL